smatechnologies/ibm-i-agent-docs/docs/operator-replay/screens.md

     isolate test data.

 :::note
 The LSAM automatic log file clear routines do not clear the Operator Replay debug log file.
-This is the responsibility of the technical support personnel who may have set the debug log flag to Y. The Operator Replay debug logging function must be set back to N=no after diagnostic work has been completed, in order to avoid the consumption of large amounts of the client\'s disk space.
+This is the responsibility of the technical support personnel who may have set the debug log flag to Y. The Operator Replay debug logging function must be set back to N=no after diagnostic work has been completed, in order to avoid the consumption of large amounts of the client's disk space.
 The debug log file should be cleared using F20 from this display after a copy of the file has been extracted.
 Refer to [Delivering the LSAM File Extract to SMA Technical Support](Log-File-and-Database-Management.md#Deliveri).
 :::

 #### Displayed Data Translation